mmehr2/time-zone-explorer/TimeZoneExplorer/README.md

 * The Save button will be disabled when the selection is already in the user's list.
 * Multiple selections can be Saved as needed.
 * A back button will return to the __Time Zone List__ main view.
+* A Search box is provided for name filtering (Requirement 6).
+Operation is according to Apple standards.

 Screen shot TBD.